lin2025/gpt4/README.md

 </div>

-👉 The GPT-4 project is a duplicate of the ChatGPT project, completely identical.
+👉 The GPT-4 repository is a duplicate of the ChatGPT repository, completely identical.

 👉 LinGPT - ChatGPT: https://github.com/lin2025/gpt3.5